mikenelson-io/hmctl/README.md

 ![GitHub version](https://img.shields.io/github/v/release/PureStorage-OpenConnect/hmctl?color=orange)

-**hmctl** is the name of the command line interface for [Pure Fusion](https://www.purestorage.com/enable/pure-fusion.html).
+**pfctl** is the name of the command line interface for [Pure Fusion](https://www.purestorage.com/enable/pure-fusion.html).
 This software is provided as a utility that will only operate within a Pure Fusion environment.

 ## Documentation
-You can find a description of the [available commands](./docs/hmctl.md) in this repository in the **docs folder**.
+You can find a description of the [available commands](./docs/pfctl.md) in this repository in the **docs folder**.
 More descriptive documentation with examples is being developed.

 ## Installation

-Download the latest binary file for your architecture from the [Releases](https://github.com/PureStorage-OpenConnect/hmctl/releases)
+Download the latest binary file for your architecture from the [Releases](https://github.com/PureStorage-OpenConnect/pfctl/releases)

 ### Linux
 Binaries are available for amd64 and arm64.

 - untar the downloaded file
-	`tar zxvf hmctl*.tar.gz`
+	`tar zxvf pfctl*.tar.gz`
-- change permissions on the hmctl file
+- change permissions on the pfctl file
-	`chmod u+x hmctl`
+	`chmod u+x pfctl`
-Execute hmctl from your command line.
+Execute pfctl from your command line.
 For added convenience, add the file to your `$PATH`.

 ### MacOS
 Binaries are available for amd64 and arm64.